 If Cold stagnation is a problem, again exercise is great, but also be careful not to get cold, particularly around the abdomen and the lower back and particularly during and before the period.
 The Chinese actually attribute this problem to getting cold during the period as an adolescent, especially through activities like swimming.
 The explanation is that the uterus is more vulnerable to cold during this time.
 (Both the period and the Springtime of youth) Be mindful of this if swimming is your chosen form of exercise.
 Keep warm, dig out your hot and a water bottle, add more chillies, ginger, black pepper and cinnamon to your diet than usual (Warning – Don’t over do it – this is a balancing act remember!)

 If you suffer more with the deficiency syndromes don’t do too much physical exercise, your system is more than likely already doing enough – stick to gentle stretching and energy work like yoga and tai chi.
 Boost your diet with blood building foods like dark green leafy veg, beetroot and red meat or liver.
 If you don’t want to eat meat you could also try black strap molasses (get the organic one) or an iron tonic such as Floradix.

 We can see from these conditions that the deviation from the norm in most cases of period pain is stagnation in some form or other.
 This is not so surprising when you think about what causes stagnation… Stress.

-The Chinese concept of stress is what happens, either physically, emotionally, or spiritually when things to not proceed in the way we have planned.
-The Liver is the General in charge of logistics and lets face it, our Western modern way of living tends to be fairly focused on plans…
+The Chinese concept of stress is what happens, either physically, emotionally, or spiritually when things do not proceed in the way we have planned.
+The Liver is the General in charge of logistics and let’s face it, our Western modern way of living tends to be fairly focused on plans…

 Couple that with the fact that every other person around us has their very own plan, that does not take us into account, and you are going to end up with a fairly large dose of stagnation!